TheOdinProject/curriculum/advanced_html_css/accessibility/meaningful_text.md

 Meaningful text is pretty straight forward: when a user reads text or has it announced to them, they should be able to immediately understand what it means even without any surrounding context.
 A lack of meaningful text can affect all users, but especially those who rely on assistive technologies.
 In this lesson we'll be going over a few instances where you should start making sure you provide meaningful text to users.

-### Learning outcomes
+### Lesson overview

-By the end of this lesson, you should be able to:
+This section contains a general overview of topics that you will learn in this lesson.

 - Know how to provide meaningful links.
 - Know how to provide meaningful text in forms.